 Now who cares about a regular season game right?
 Who cares about Week 1, or Week 2, or a game in early December, blah blah blah.
 In the Saints case, overtime against the 49ers could have meant, a win for the Saints, a first round bye, and home-field throughout the playoffs, instead of having to play a Wild Card game like they did, which they eventually lost.

 It’s as simple as that.
 Coaching calls can make the world of difference for a football team, between winning, and losing.
 Yes, the players play, and have to execute, but the coaches make the decisions and the calls that put their teams in positions to win or lose ballgames.
 And it’s not just at the professional level, it’s goes all the way down to college, high school, middle school, and Pop Warner games too.

 Yes, there’s a time for risk, and a time to play cautious, and in just these six examples, you’ve seen coaches, even some of the best, make some very curious calls that came back to cost their team, and in some cases, a Super Bowl.
 Bill Belichick chose to go for it on 4th and 13 from the Giants 32-yard line in Super Bowl 46, passing on a possible 49-50 yard field goal.
 The pass fell incomplete, and the Giants ended the Patriots bid for an undefeated season.
-Had they gone for a FG, perhaps the Patriots, the TD pass to Plaxico at the end of the game would have only tied the Super Bowl, instead of won it.
+Had the Patriots gone for a FG instead, the TD pass from Eli Manning to Plaxico at the end of the game, would have only tied the Super Bowl, instead of won it.

 I can go on and on and on, but I think you get the point here.
 Will the coaches get it?
 I doubt it for the most part, but I hope some do.
 People will remember the end of a game, the interception, the recovered onside, the game winning touchdown pass, but they’ll forget the mistakes earlier that honestly, might have never put their team in the position they found themselves in.